karaianas/ClothSimulation/README.md

 # ClothSimulation
-[Complete] Physically based simulation of a cloth using spring-dampers.
+Physically based simulation of a cloth using spring-dampers.
+The cloth is a system of particles which responds to gravitational force, elasticity, and wind.

 Cloth Simulation:
 https://youtu.be/wL_dotlTfXc